Spritan/IIT-M-notes/Statistics/Untitled.md

 >
 > ##### **Characteristics of Nominal Variable****
 >
 > - The responses to a nominal variable can be divided into two or more categories.
+>   - For example,
-For example, gender is a nominal variable that can take responses male/female, which are the categories the nominal variable is divided into.
+>     - gender is a nominal variable that can take responses male/female, which are the categories the nominal variable is divided into.
 > - A nominal variable is qualitative, which means numbers are used here only to categorize or identify objects.
+>   - For example,
-For example, the number at the back of a player's jersey is used to identify the position he/she is playing.
+>     - the number at the back of a player's jersey is used to identify the position he/she is playing.
 > - They can also take quantitative values.
 However, these quantitative values do not have numeric properties.
 That is, arithmetic operations cannot be performed on them.

+- **Ordinal variable**: A categorical variable where the categories have a natural ordering (e.g. age group, income level, educational status).

 #### Numerical data